splunk/public-o11y-docs/admin/notif-services/jira.rst

 * :ref:`jira1`

-  You must be an Observability Cloud administrator to perform this task.
+ NOTE: You must be an Observability Cloud administrator to perform this task.

 * :ref:`jira2`